Brad Richards: Early career

-Playing career
+Playing career (2000–2016)

-Tampa Bay Lightning
+Tampa Bay Lightning (2000–2008)

 Richards was drafted in the third round, 64th overall, by the Tampa Bay Lightning in the 1998 NHL Entry Draft, having recorded 82 assists and 115 points in his draft year.
 During that same draft, the Lightning selected Vincent Lecavalier, Richards' teammate at both the Athol Murray College of Notre Dame and Rimouski, with the first overall pick.
 During the 2003–04 NHL season, the Lightning would win their first Stanley Cup, with Richards' contributions during the playoffs earning him the Conn Smythe Trophy as most valuable player of the postseason, which included a record seven game-winning goals, overtaking Joe Sakic's and Joe Nieuwendyk's record of six.
 He also won the Lady Byng Memorial Trophy that season.
 Later that year, he won the World Cup of Hockey Championship playing on Team Canada.

 On September 26, 2004, the Rimouski Océanic of the QMJHL retired Richards' jersey.

 Richards played for Ak Bars Kazan in the Russian Superleague (RSL) during the 2004–05 NHL lockout on a team with fellow NHLers Ilya Kovalchuk, Alexei Kovalev, Vincent Lecavalier, Michael Nylander, Alexei Zhitnik, Dany Heatley and Nikolai Khabibulin.
 Richards also played for Team Canada at the 2006 Olympics.

 After the Lightning were eliminated from the 2006 playoffs, the Lightning re-signed Richards to a five-year, US$39 million contract extension.